Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ![GOES SD screenshots from SDR#](../../assets/images/Radio/GOES-SD.jpg) *GOES 13 SD: sounder SD is the thin spike in the middle, everything else is the imager SD.
 CC: dereksgc on Discord*

+> TODO: GOES-N CDA FFT, gotta get a good picture of that sucker

 ### Elektro-L
 - **Elektro-L N°3** and **Elektro-L N°4** (Elektro-L# for short) are the two satellites broadcasting imagery in the L-band.
 Due to a fairly recent power supply failure, Elektro-L2 only broadcasts a beamed X-band transmission to Moscow.